WeTransfer/wt-api-docs/source/includes/_authorization.md

 Besides the API Key and the Content-Type header, a JSON Web Token (JWT) must be included on all requests **other than the authorize request**.
 You may want to submit an authorization request per-user of your application, containing a unique user identifier.
 We recommend making these user identifiers random and non-sequential, so long as they mean something to your application or internal systems.

-These JWTs can be used to retrieve boards, and will identify the user to our backend systems.
+These JWTs can be used to interact with the API, and will identify the user to our backend systems.
 Do not allow (unless your application depends on this functionality) different users to share a unique_identifier, as this will mean that user Alice can access user Bob's transfers.
-If you do not include the identifier, anyone using your application can potentially access any other boards created by your application.
+If you do not include the identifier, anyone using your application can potentially access any other transfers and boards created by your application.

+Where the API key can be seen as the key to the front door of a house, the `user_identifier` can be used to create an isolated room within that house.

+If you don't use a user identifier when authenticating, you can interact with all boards and transfers you create for your API key.
+On the other hand, if Alice and Bob are two users using the same API key, but using different `user_identifier`s, they can interact with their *own* boards and transfers only, *not* with the other boards and transfers created with the same API key, for other users.

 To retrieve a JWT, send a request including your API key to the following endpoint: